dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Transcriptómica/Single-cell RNA-seq/scRNA-seq processing pipeline.md

 ## Computing read counts

+- Salmon
+- Kallisto
+- CellRanger
 - HTSeq
 - Cufflinks
 - featureCounts

-The output of this processing workflow should be a count matrix.
+The output of this processing workflow should be a UMI count matrix.

 - Rows: transcripts.
 - Columns: cells.

+The `mtx` and `h5ad` formats are used to store gene expression matrices, with `h5ad` offering additional capabilities for storing metadata and annotations.